A look around Vietnamese Villages

 Duong lam ancient village hanoi

-Mang Den village, a picturesque town in Kon Tum, Vietnam’s Central Highlands, rests on a plateau at an altitude of 1,200 meters.
+A picturesque town in Kon Tum, Vietnam’s Central Highlands, rests on a plateau at an altitude of 1,200 meters.
 Accessible via a winding mountain pass, it is surrounded by lush pine forests, creating a serene and idyllic escape.

 The beautiful village is home to ethnic minority groups including the Mo Nam, Ca Dong, Xe Dang, and Hre.
 This beautiful Vietnamese village often compared to Dalat for its mountainous terrain, abundant waterfalls, and cool, sunny weather. if you’re riding the Vietnam’s famous Ho Chi Minh Trail (from Saigon to Hanoi), we advice you to stop an overnight in Mang Den.
-Check out our Private Guided Motorbike tours in Vietnam

 7. Vung Vieng Fishing Village

-Vung Vieng Fishing Village, located in Bai Tu Long Bay, Quang Ninh Province, offers breathtaking scenery in a pristine area near the renowned Ha Long Bay in northern Vietnam.
+Located in Bai Tu Long Bay, Quang Ninh Province, offers breathtaking scenery in a pristine area near the renowned Ha Long Bay in northern Vietnam.
 Surrounded by towering limestone cliffs, emerald waters, and tranquil lagoons, the village provides a serene and picturesque escape.

 Visitors can explore the village by kayak or traditional bamboo boat, observing fishermen at work and gaining insight into their daily lives in this unique coastal community.